Catrobat/LunaAndCatTutorialGame/README.md

 ### Translations

 If you are interested in contributing as a translator, download the latest version of the app and:
-* Translate all text included in the "language controller scene".
+* Translate all text included in the "language controller" scene.
 * Translate the names of the scenes and objects of the game.

 _The game needs to complete its text mechanism, a translation in its current form is not recommended_

 # Work